Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 # Creating the website template

+## How To Guide: Creating the standard interface

 > [!note] Goal: Create the initial version of `template.php` which defines a standard interface to the whole site.

-## How To Guide: Creating the standard interface
+> [!important] Learning Outcomes:
+> - Standardising User Interface (UI) across the whole site
+> - Navigation throughout the site

 ### Step 1: Create the file

 Create a new file, called `template.php` in the root directory of the project.